-BPTC / Bar Course
+BPTC / BTC/ Bar Course

-The 'Bar Professional Training Course', which is the vocational stage of academic training for the Bar.
-From 2020 this will be replaced by the Bar Course.
+Sometimes known as the "Bar Professional Training course" or "Bar Training Course" this is the vocational stage of academic training for the Bar.
 The way in which the Bar Course is offered will vary, depending on the pathway each provider chooses.
 Further details can be found on page 2 of this booklet.
 The course is available at various providers (sometimes referred to as "Bar Schools") and teaches procedure, advocacy, ethics, research methods and practical skills.
 This is the final academic stage of training for the Bar.